Instructors

 Jacob’s primary goal in all his partnerships has been to connect in a way that works for both him and his partner to find what they can create together.
 This has resulted in numerous placements and wins at all levels of competition, but more importantly, having ever-evolving social dances.

-Olivia Hales (CA)
+Olivia Hales (Los Angeles)

 Olivia has had a passion for all things swing dance since the first time she saw the Lindy Hop at the Carnation Plaza inside Disneyland in 2005.
-From that moment, she dived head long into the scene.
+From that moment, she dived head first into the scene.
 She met Justin Zillman, Steve Sayer, and many other LA based long time friends and dancers who have inspired her love for the dance and soul music.
 She incorporates her unique style into her Soul Lindy, Lindy Hop, and Balboa.

 She’s traveled internationally for dance events and has competed periodically throughout her dance career.
 She’s always loved dancing Swing to any and all music types - different music brings new inspiration!
-She is very much looking forward to bringing some knowledge, technique, and hopefully some Soul dance principals and creativity that will help you grow as a dancer, inspire new ideas, and expand your view of what swing dancing can mean for you.
+She is looking forward to bringing some knowledge, technique, and hopefully some Soul dance principles and creativity that will help you grow as a dancer, inspire new ideas, and expand your view of what swing dancing can mean for you.

 Jacklyn “Jackie” Walling’s Collegiate Shag journey all started on the top of a parking garage—in the middle of a Flagstaff, Arizona winter, NAU campus, no money for a studio, and needing something to break up the work of graduate school.
 Inspired by Live Collegiate Shag and Steve and Chanzie’s classic 2013 routine, she broke down moves of this energetic, vintage dance.